host505/orphaned-add-ons/README.md

-# Home for orphaned Kodi add-ons
+This is a repository for some repo-less add-ons that I use.
+Made for my convenience.

 Currently hosting: